RhetTbull/photos_time_warp/README.md

                         seconds)
   --timezone TIMEZONE   Set timezone for selected photos as offset from UTC.
-                        Format is one of '±HH:MM', '±H:MM', or '±HHMM'
+                        Format is one of '±HH:MM', '±H:MM', or '±HHMM' --inspect             Print out the date/time/timezone for each selected photo without changing any information.

 Settings:
   -V, --verbose         Show verbose output.